 For the Music Technology Route you will show a strong aptitude for and knowledge of music technology with a portfolio of work that you have created.

-For both the Music Route and Music Technology Route we offer the UAL Level 3 Extended Diploma in Music Performance & Production which will provide you with a range of practical skills, knowledge and training to support your aspirations for a career in the music industry.
-This qualification is equivalent to three A levels.
+For both the Music Route and Music Technology Route we offer the UAL Level 3 Extended Diploma in Music Performance & Production which is equivalent to three A levels.

 How Do I Apply

 You may apply for ONE ROUTE ONLY.
-For entry into Year 12, please answer the following questions in section 7 of the application form:
+For entry into Year 12, please answer the following questions online:

 List your strengths (instrument and/or voice) in order of ability and give a clear indication of which one you will audition with.